In This Article

 Victorian-style homes may sound old-fashioned, but despite the features that mark them as such, these homes can be styled in a multitude of ways that make them feel unique and personalized.
 We spoke with home design experts Thomas Jepsen, CEO of Passion Plans, and Jaye Anna Mize, VP of the home and interior design space for Fashion Snoops.
 Phillip Ash, founder of Pro Paint Corner, and Sarabeth Asaff South, former interior designer and home design expert at Fixr also weighed in on the home's signature characteristics.

-Even if you're partial to a Craftsman-style home or love the idea of a modern abode, Victorian homes can be designed to your liking and maintain that old-world flair of character.
+Even if you're partial to a Craftsman-style home or love the idea of a modern abode, Victorian homes can be designed to your liking and maintain that character.
 Here's everything you need to know about Victorian-style homes, their history, and the architecture that has made them a coveted home design style for more than two centuries.

 Victorian-style homes became popular during the reign of Queen Victoria (1837-1901) and are characterized by Gothic influences and intricately designed woodwork.
 These homes often have pitched roofs, wraparound front porches, cylindrical turrets, and roof towers.